torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 ## Operations

-The operations can be named after their N1QL/SQL equivalents.
+The operations are named after their N1QL/SQL equivalents.

 |Category| Name | Operand Count |
 |--------|------|---------------|